ShredSecurity/.github/profile/README.md

 ## About Us

-Shred Security provides high quality security audits for blockchain and DeFi protocols across different chains.
-Our audits consistently uncover high-impact vulnerabilities missed by others, backed by a proven track record of top competition placements and security partnerships with leading protocols.
+Shred Security is a research-driven security firm specializing in smart contract auditing, threat modeling, and blockchain security.
+Our audits consistently uncover high-impact vulnerabilities missed by others, backed by a proven track record of top public competition placements and bounty hunting, security partnerships with leading protocols.

 ### Specializations